-When it come to homes, there aren’t many design elements as timeless as hardwood.
-Elegant, sophisticated and sometimes rustic, a hardwood floor is a perennial classic that never goes out of style.
+When it comes to homes, there aren’t many design elements as timeless as hardwood.
+Elegant, sophisticated, and sometimes rustic, a hardwood floor is a perennial classic that never goes out of style.

 Below are a few ideas for adding a surprise touch of hardwood to your home.